reactorlabs/rir/documentation/recording.md

 - is_promise - is the type feedback inside of a promise
 - is_native - is the invoked function a native one
 - callee_address - address of called function
+- missing_asmpt - in a nativeCallTrampoline, were there any missing assumptions and if they were recovered

+Custom events are present as with only the `type` filled with the associated message